MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 ### Visio Services - Silverlight Based Rendering

 Visio Services has 2 options for rendering Visio diagrams: Microsoft Silverlight-based and PNG-based.
 Microsoft Silverlight is a technology that will no longer be supported as of October 12, 2021.
-Therefore, Silverlight-based rendering will no longer be supported in SharePoint Server 2019.
+This means that, Silverlight-based rendering will no longer be supported in SharePoint Server 2019.
 Visio Services will only render Visio diagrams using the PNG-based technology.